dannyarw/dannyarw.github.io/about.md

 #### Licensing

 Unless otherwise stated, all original code snippets presented on this blog is licensed under [MIT License](http://heiswayi.github.io/mit-license).
 All original photographs and text (my blog posts) on this website are licensed under [CC BY-NC 4.0 License](https://creativecommons.org/licenses/by-nc/4.0/).

-If you have any questions about using any part of these materials for commercial purposes, please write me an email at [hnrird@gmail.com](mailto:hnrird@gmail.com).
+### Credit

+This blog is created using Jekyll theme created by [Heiswayi Nrird](https://heiswayi.nrird.com/).